fourTheorem/dsql-example/README.md

 # DSQL Example

-An example API backend using Amazon Aurora DSQL ✨. t
+An example API backend using Amazon Aurora DSQL ✨.

-This report provides everything you need to deploy and load-test an API using a Amazon DSQL PostgreSQL backend.
+This repo provides everything you need to deploy and load-test an API using a Amazon DSQL PostgreSQL backend.

 ## Features